zakonsx/mysql-live-select/README.md

 NOTE: This version of mysql-live-select differs from numtel's original package in that result sets are treated as dictionaries rather than arrays.
 The original package's diffing emits incorrect (with respect to the primary key) events when rows are inserted or deleted at any position other than the end of the array.
 In this version, the identity of each row is determined by a `LiveMysqlKeySelector` that is passed into the `select` function.
 The most common use case is `LiveMysqlKeySelector.Columns([primary_key_column])`, which ensures that row insertions and deletions are detected based on the value of `primary_key_column`.

+There are other changes and additional features.
+See below for more details.

 Built using the [`zongji` Binlog Tailer](https://github.com/nevill/zongji) and [`node-mysql`](https://github.com/felixge/node-mysql) projects.

 * [Example Application using Express, SockJS and React](https://github.com/numtel/reactive-mysql-example)